kivy/python-for-android/doc/source/quickstart.rst

 *Compatibility notes:*

-- Python2 is not supported by python-for-android.
+- Python 2 is no longer supported by python-for-android.
+The last release supporting Python 2 was v2019.10.06.

 Build a WebView application